Jim Hulton: Tri-City Storm (2013-2015)

 Hulton was named head coach and general manager of the Tri-City Storm of the USHL on November 19, 2013.
 Hulton took over for Josh Hauge, who was fired after starting the season 4–9–2.
 Hulton coached his first game with the Storm on November 22, as the team lost 2–0 to the Chicago Steel.
 Under Hulton, the Storm posted a record of 17–26–2, as the club failed to make the playoffs in the 2013-14 season.

-In the 2014-15 season, the Storm improved tremendously, earning a record of 37-17-6, getting 80 points and finishing in second place in the Western Conference.
+In the 2014-15 season, the Storm improved tremendously, earning a record of 37–17–6, getting 80 points and finishing in second place in the Western Conference.
 In the post-season, the Storm swept the Omaha Lancers in the first round, however, in the second round, Tri-City was upset by the fourth seeded Sioux Falls Stampede.

-Charlottetown Islanders (2015-present)
+Charlottetown Islanders (2015-2026)

 On June 29, 2015, Hulton was named the head coach of the Charlottetown Islanders of the Quebec Major Junior Hockey League for the 2015-16 QMJHL season.
 On September 11, 2015, Hulton coached his first game with the Islanders, as the club defeated the Halifax Mooseheads 4–3 in a shootout.
 Charlottetown finished the season with a 35-26-7 record, earning 77 points and a fourth-place finish in the Maritimes Division, while finishing ninth in the overall league standings.
 In the post-season, the Islanders defeated the Rimouski Oceanic in six games in the first round, however, they lost to the Shawinigan Cataractes in six games in the QMJHL quarter-finals.
 On April 22, 2016, Hulton was also given general manager duties, replacing Grant Sonier.

 Charlottetown saw improvement during the 2016-17 season, as the Islanders finished the season with a 46-18-4 record, earning 96 points, which was a 19-point improvement.
 Charlottetown finished in second place in the Maritimes Division, and fourth overall in the league.
 In the playoffs, the Islanders swept the Baie-Comeau Drakkar in the first round, followed by a sweep against the Cape Breton Screaming Eagles in the QMJHL quarter-finals.
 In the semi-finals, the Islanders lost to the Blainville-Boisbriand Armada in five games.

 The Islanders slipped to a 37-24-7 record during the 2017-18 season, earning 81 points, finishing third in the Maritimes Division, and ninth in overall standings.
 In the post-season, the Islanders defeated the Quebec Remparts in the first round, then upset the heavily favoured Halifax Mooseheads in the QMJHL quarter-finals.
 In the semi-finals, the Islanders lost to the top ranked Blainville-Boisbriand Armada in seven games.

 Charlottetown had a strong season in 2018-19, finishing the season with a 40-21-7 record, earning 87 points.
 The Islanders finished in second place in the Maritimes Division, and fourth in the Eastern Conference.
 In the Eastern Conference quarter-finals, the Islanders lost to the Cape Breton Screaming Eagles in six games.